Photo: Jolán Dénes · CC BY-SA 2.5 · Source

 - Phytosterols

 These statements have not been evaluated by the Food and Drug Administration.
-This product is not intended to diagnose, treat, cure, or prevent any diseases.
-If you are under the care of a health care provider and/or taking prescription medication, check with your health care provider before taking any herbal supplement.
+This information is not intended to diagnose, treat, cure, or prevent any disease.
+If you are under the care of a health care provider or taking prescription medication, check with your provider before using any herbal supplement.